graphprotocol/rfcs/rfcs/0004-fulltext-search.md

 verification and allowing indexer node operators to experiment with algorithms and indexes in order to continue to improve query speed and results?

-Since a fulltext search field is purely derivative of other Entity data the addition or update of an @index field does not require a full blockchain resync, rather the index itself just needs to be rebuilt.
+Since a fulltext search field is purely derivative of other Entity data the addition or update of an @fulltext directive does not require a full blockchain resync, rather the index itself just needs to be rebuilt.
-How can we allow fulltext search index (and eventually other index types) updates without requiring a full subgraph resync?
+There is room for optimization in the future by allowing fulltext search definition updates without requiring a full subgraph resync.